 Fluctuations of estrogen and progesterone levels can occur during PMS or menopause.
 These changes in hormone levels can increase body temperature and cause hot flashes and sweating, which can be felt at night.
 This is a benign symptom and usually improves with time.

-What to do: If the night sweats are frequent or very intense, women should should speak with a gynecologist or endocrinologist to further investigate and initiate treatment.
+How to treat: If the night sweats are frequent or very intense, women should should speak with a gynecologist or endocrinologist to further investigate and initiate treatment.
 Hormonal replacement may be an option in some cases.

 Men with night sweats should see a urologist to rule out hormonal changes.
 Hormonal replacement may be prescribed, although this treatment is not advised for men with prostate cancer.